ahmetmyuksel/openshift/README.md

 Original OpenShift Ansible repository and Centos 7.6.1810 referenced.
 And used version 3.11.
-So before you start the use, please be sure you make 'git checkout release-3.11' https://github.com/openshift/openshift-ansible
+So before you start the use, please be sure you make 'git checkout release-3.11'→→ https://github.com/openshift/openshift-ansible

-Prerequirements before installations:
+**Prerequirements before installations:**

----- PREPARING THE HOSTS -----
+**---- PREPARING THE HOSTS -----**→→
-All hosts file must be like below (hostnames need to be same 'cat /etc/hostname' output):
+All hosts file must be like below (hostnames need to be same 'cat /etc/hostname' output):→→
 ```
 192.168.1.101 okd-loadbalancer ahmetmyuksel.local